 Indeed, while teenage pregnancy has fallen due to later marriages and better contraception since the 1960s, older women are delaying pregnancy for the sake of work or better lives.
 The recently adopted medical term is “mothers of advanced maternal age,” although Schroll says doctors still refer to them as women with “geriatric pregnancies.”
 “We find it hilarious,” says Schroll.
 “It makes you feel like [you need] a walker and a cane.”

-Perhaps they don’t need crutches, but many do need artificial reproductive therapy (ART).
+Perhaps they don’t need crutches, but many do need assisted reproductive technology (ART).
 Quebec, Manitoba and New Brunswick offer tax credits for in vitro fertilization, a type of ART in which a doctor draws sperm and eggs from a man and woman, fertilizes the egg and re-inserts it into a woman’s womb to increase the chance of pregnancy.
 It costs about $10,000 per round.
 Last year, Ontario began covering the procedure for all women under 43, although not the required drugs, which can cost an additional $5,000.

 Along with celebrities including Celine Dion, Tina Fey and Halle Berry, who all gave birth after 40, the highly educated represent a primary clientele for ART.
 “Academics have a low fertility rate because we spend a lot of time in graduate school,” says Rachel Margolis, a professor of sociology at the University of Western Ontario.
 “I know quite a lot of people who have tried [ART].
 There’s not very much taboo on this.”